-Obligations of absent students: Students are responsible for all missed content and assignments from classes that they miss.
-Whenever possible, students who intend to miss a class should make arrangements with their instructors to make up any work missed.
+Obligations of students who are absent: Students are responsible for all missed content and assignments from classes that they miss.
+Whenever possible, students who will miss a class should make prior arrangements with their instructors to make up any work missed.

 Prolonged absences: Cases of prolonged absences caused by an emergency, or a medical condition may require students to withdraw from some or all of their courses.
-Under such circumstances, students should first consult their academic advisor or Dean of Student Retention and Services.
+Under such circumstances, students should first consult student services, a program chair, or an Academic Dean.